jeremyhodges/jeremyhodges/README.md

 In 2018 I was recruited to Ally Financial by a Sr. Director of Engineering I looked up to.
 I had the opportunity to step into Ally with no real designated role and help find areas within the growing engineering department I could best add value to.
 Within a few months I found myself building a DevOps Engineering team, trying to improve the overall developer experience within the bank, and removing as many manual processes as I could.
 Let's be honest, in 2018 developers shouldn't be sending zip files and multipage release notes to an operations team.
 Within the next two years I had grown to an engineering team of 35 with 4 engineering managers, introduced the practice of Site Reliability Engineering to Ally, and jump started our teams' journey into AWS.

+Within the midst of a pandemic, in May of 2021 I joined a NYC based FinTech called [CommonBond](https://commonbond.co) as VP of Engineering--a role that included IT, Infrastrucutre, Data Engineering & Software Engineering.
+Attrition within the tech team was high, morale was low, and they were having difficulty getting quality work out the door.
+In the months to follow, I had the opportunity to help stabilize and reinvigorate the team.
+An intense effort was made immedietly to double down on recruiting efforts and promote strong talent already within the team.
+A new team structure and opperating model was introduced to optimize the skillsets and start to bring joy back into the organization.
+Teams were empowered to own their code from development to production with an emphasis on quality over quantity.
+As a team, we started to shift-left and embrace a DevOps culture with an emphasis on agility instead of Agile.
+After just 8-mo, I was honored to be promoted to CTO and have the product and product team added to my responsibilities.

 So far, it's been a fantastic ride.

 ## Life Outside of Work